Mastering the Rockefeller Habits to Scale Up your business

 6. Reporting and analysis of customer feedback data is as frequent and accurate as financial data

-My preferred measure for customer satisfaction is Net Promoter Score®.
+My preferred measure for customer satisfaction is Net Promoter Score® (NPS).
 It’s a perfect metric, enabling you to grow your business through word of mouth.
-By implementing this and running it on a quarterly cycle, you can keep tabs on your company’s performance and have accurate data when you most need it.
+By implementing this and running it on a quarterly and annual cycle, you can keep tabs on your company’s performance and have accurate data when you most need it.
 I love the external perspective it gives, benchmarking your performance against your competitors.

 It’s best to split NPS out by customer cohort.
 At Peer 1, our top 5% of customers were responsible for 60% of our revenue.
 So, we needed to measure NPS for them specifically and this was the number we focused on.